-- Up to 1X points from Marriott with Silver Elite Status, a benefit you qualify for by being a Marriott Bonvoy Bold cardmember.
+- Up to 1X points from Marriott with Silver Elite Status, a benefit you qualify for by being a Marriott Bonvoy Bold card member.

 - Choice Privileges® Visa Signature® Card

-- IHG® Rewards Traveler Credit Card
+- IHG One Rewards Traveler Credit Card

 - Best Western Rewards® Mastercard

 Keep in mind that not all Marriott properties will earn 14X points.
-If you book at an Element, Residence Inn or TownePlace Suites and Homes & Villas by Marriott International, you’ll still earn the base 3X points, but only 5X points for being a Marriott Bonvoy member and additional 0.5 points for having Silver Elite status.
+For example, if you book at an Element, Residence Inn or TownePlace Suites and Homes & Villas by Marriott International, you’ll earn the base 3X points, but only 5X points for being a Marriott Bonvoy member and additional 0.5 points for having Silver Elite status.
 Stays at Marriott Executive Apartments and ExecuStay fare a little worse, earning the base 3X points, but dropping to 2.5 points for being a Marriott Bonvoy member and an additional 0.25 points if you have Silver Elite status.